What is an enterprise software sales representative?

 How does the future look for enterprise software sales jobs?

 The future appears promising.
 As digital transformation continues to be a priority for companies of all sizes and across industries, the demand for enterprise software solutions will likely remain strong.
-The ongoing shift to cloud-based software and tools also opens up new opportunities for sales representatives in this field.
+The ongoing shift to cloud-based software and tools also opens up new opportunities for sales reps in this field.